Ababai7122/alx-system_engineering-devops/0x02-shell_redirections/README.md

-rev command to reverse the input of the script cut to desplay user (-d) stand for directories -f1 for file one  in the folder  and sort them bt sort cut to desplay user (-d) stand for directories -f1 for file one  in the folder  and sort them bt sort
+rev command to reverse the input of the script cut to desplay user (-d) stand for directories -f1 for file one  in the folder  and sort them bt sort cut to desplay user (-d) stand for directories -f1 for file one  in the folder  and sort them bt sort find command to find files (.) refer to the cerrunt directry (-empty) for empty files (rev) reversed order (cut) -d directories in the (/0 sub directories (-f) for files and 1 represent file per line in rev